 Back in the days before aspirin, heating pads and whirlpools, humans treated their sore bodies the old-fashioned way: With massage.
 When a caveman twisted one of his Neanderthal knees, he rubbed it.

-CALL US TODAY TO SCHEDULE YOUR 60 MINUTE MASSAGE!
+CALL US TODAY TO SCHEDULE YOUR CHIROPRACTIC CONSULTATION AND 60 MINUTE MASSAGE!

 DEEP TISSUE MASSAGE targets chronic tension in muscles that lie far below the surface of your body.
 You have five layers of muscle in your back, for instance, and while Swedish massage may help the first couple of layers, it won't do much directly for the muscle underneath.
 Deep muscle techniques usually involve slow strokes, direct pressure or friction movements that go across the grain of the muscles.
 Massage therapists will use their fingers, thumbs or occasionally even elbows to apply the needed pressure.

 SPORTS MASSAGE is designed to help you train better, whether you're a world champion or a weekend warrior.
 The techniques are similar to those in Swedish and deep tissue massage, but Greene says sports massage has been adapted to meet the athlete's special needs.
 Pre-event massage can help warm up muscles and improve circulation before competition, but it can also energize or relax an athlete and help him focus on the competition.
 Post-event massage can push waste products out of the body and improve recovery .